Person-0/silentcord/README.md

     - ```bash
         npm run clean
         ```
-        > Clean the access tokens, previously build code in /dist and other temp files if any.
+        > Clean the access tokens, previously built code in /dist and other temp files if any.

     <br>